RaflyDioniswaraPramono/task-5-pbi-btpns-RaflyDioniswaraPramono/README.md

 1. Then turn on the Apache and MySQL button.
 1. Create database and give it name **db_btpns_final_task**
 1. After that open your VS Code, then open the folder that has been cloned from this repository.
-1. Create .env file, then type **SECRET_KEY = secret**.
-Because I didn't push my .env file to github just for best practice, so you can create your own .env file.
-My secret key is not only **secret** but I use a string generator.
 1. After that you can open terminal from your VS Code, then start type **go run main.go**
 1. The API is working and you can use it.